Skip to main content

 This website was developed for health professionals and others who care for immigrant and refugee children, youth, and families.
 Throughout the site, you’ll find information and resources to enhance patient care and help you better understand the unique health needs of these kids.

-Launched in April 2013, Caring for Kids New to Canada was in development for several years, and began with a series of conversations and surveys to determine the needs of health professionals serving immigrant and refugee children and youth.
+Launched in April 2013, Caring for Kids New to Canada began with a series of conversations and surveys to determine the needs of health professionals serving immigrant and refugee children and youth.

 With this information, an Editorial Board determined a series of topics that would be developed for the first phase of the website, and continue to assess what subjects should be added.
 A Methods Subcommittee developed a process for identifying, reviewing and citing evidence.
 Editors then worked with medical writers and project staff to develop material that reflects the best available evidence and provides practical guidance for health professionals.

 A rigorous review process, involving the committees and sections of the Canadian Paediatric Society as well as an extensive network of experts in newcomer health, ensures the integrity of the material.
 Material is translated into French, and reviewed again.
-To ensure documents are up-to-date, they are regularly reviewed.
+To ensure documents are up-to-date, they are regularly reviewed by members of the Caring for Kids New to Canada Task Force.

 The Canadian Paediatric Society recognizes the editors and authors of Children and Youth New to Canada: A Health Care Guide.
 Published in 1999, this book was the first resource of its kind and has helped shaped this site.